Related Standards

 AgentCert.io

 On-chain certification system for AI agents.
-Issues SBT-based credentials to agent TBAs.
+Issues SBT-based credentials (L1-L4 badges) to agent TBAs.

 • Website: agentcert.io

-• Relevance: The trust and certification layer for ERC-8170 agents
+• Relevance: The certification layer for ERC-8170 agents

 The Emerging Standards Stack